-American AAdvantage Loyalty Points Program Guide 2024
+American AAdvantage Loyalty Points Program: How It Works

-American AAdvantage Loyalty Points Program Guide 2024
+American AAdvantage Loyalty Points Program: How It Works

-It’s a new elite year at American AAdvantage, so in this post I wanted to provide an updated guide to American Airlines’ Loyalty Points program.
+It’s a new elite year at American AAdvantage, so in this post I want to provide an updated guide to American Airlines’ Loyalty Points program.
 For context, American made radical changes to its loyalty program in 2022, as the airline completely reimagined how elite status is earned, and eliminated the concept of elite qualifying miles and elite qualifying dollars.

 Earn American AAdvantage elite status with Loyalty Points

 American AAdvantage elite status is earned exclusively based on how many Loyalty Points you rack up.
 Every qualifying AAdvantage mile accrued earns you one Loyalty Point.
-For the 2024 program year, AAdvantage elite status requirements are as follows:
+For the current program year, AAdvantage elite status requirements are as follows:

 American’s invitation-only Concierge Key status continues to have unpublished qualification requirements.
 However, we have reason to believe that some non-flying activity may also be considered toward earning Concierge Key.

 Note that with the Loyalty Points program, status is earned between the beginning of March of a particular year and the end of February of the following year, and is then valid through March 31 of the year after that.
-That means for the 2024 program year:
+That means for the current program year:

-• You can earn elite status between March 1, 2024, and February 28, 2025
+• You can earn elite status between March 1, 2025, and February 29, 2026

 You may be wondering what’s considered “qualifying” for the purposes of Loyalty Points.
 Yes, spending $200,000 on a credit card would earn you Executive Platinum status, but buying 200,000 AAdvantage miles wouldn’t earn you Executive Platinum status.
 So let’s go over those details.